How To Eat Smoked Oysters

 Storing Canned Oysters

-You can also freeze canned oysters that are opened, for up to 3 months.
+You can also freeze canned oysters open for up to 3 months.

 Condiment Options